nus-apr/vulnloc-benchmark/README.md

 ## Note

-1. In `meta-data.json` file, the `build_cmd` entry is not intended to be used for reproducing the bug in a dynamic analysis setting.
+1. In `meta-data.json` file, the `build_command` entry is not intended to be used for reproducing the bug in a dynamic analysis setting.
 Instead, `build_script` entry is for reproducing bugs with exploit input.
-The `build_cmd` entry is just provided as a command to build the project, which is more commonly used by static analysis tools.
+The `build_command` entry is just provided as a command to build the project, which is more commonly used by static analysis tools.